cnumr/best-practices/chapters/BP_001_en.md

 ### Examples

-Several succesful products of the digital world – Google, Twitter, WhatsApp, Pinterest, Instagram, etc. – provide a single service and rely on great functional sobriety.
+Several successful products of the digital world – Google, Twitter, WhatsApp, Pinterest, Instagram, etc. – provide a single service and rely on great functional sobriety.

 When analyzing the expression of the need, ask yourself the question: "What happens if we don't have it?" ".